Safety of Students, Faculty and Staff is our Highest Priority

 - All classes with a start time of 10 a.m. or later will run as scheduled.

 - Staff with duties related to the delayed opening -- such as Facilities and Campus Safety and Preparedness -- should report to work as assigned.
-Other staff should report when the campus is scheduled to open.
+Other staff should report 30 minutes before the campus is scheduled to open.

 How to Interpret Early Closing Information